codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 The Slack channel for publishing is configured separately for each workflow in the `publishing` section of `codemagic.yaml` (refer [here](../publishing/email-and-slack-notifications/#slack) if you're configuring app settings in the Flutter workflow editor).

 {{<notebox>}}
 In order to publish to **private channels**, you need to invite Codemagic app to the channels, otherwise the app does not have access to private channels.
 To invite Codemagic app to private channels, write `@codemagic` in the channel.
-If the private channel access is restricted by slack admin rights, it will have to be changed manually, otherwise publishing to that channel will not be possible.
+If the private channel access is restricted by Slack admin rights, it will have to be changed manually, otherwise publishing to that channel will not be possible.
 {{</notebox>}}

 If the build finishes successfully, release notes (if passed) and the generated artifacts will be published to the specified channel.
 If the build fails, a link to the build logs is published.
 When you set `notify_on_build_start` to `true`, the channel will be notified when a build starts.